Peakk2011/cygnus/SECURITY.md

 ## Found a Security Problem?

 Don't post it publicly.
-Tell us privately with:
+Tell me privately with:
 - What the problem is
 - How to see it
 - What could happen